chiradeep/netscaler-aws-automation/scenarios/autoscale_vpx_2/README.md

 	- CloudWatch events are hooked up to lambda invocation.
 	- Lambda environment variables are derived from defaults or VPX config
 	- DynamoDb table for Mutual exclusion
-* Stats lambda function to pull lb vserver stats from all VPX and post them to CloudWatch
 * VPC Endpoint to AWS S3, allowing workload autoscaling lambda access to S3
-* A Linux jumpbox in the public subnet with security group rules allowing it access to the VPX private ENIs and ssh access from the Internet.
-Jumpbox has an auto-assigned public IP.
 * A periodic CloudWatch event (see `invoke.tf`) that triggers the workload autoscaling ambda function every 5 minutes.
 This is to provoke the initial VPX LB configuration.
 The periodic invocation should also take care of those scenarios where the regular lambda invocation failed due to various reasons
+* A Linux jumpbox in the public subnet with security group rules allowing it access to the VPX private ENIs and ssh access from the Internet.
+Jumpbox has an auto-assigned public IP.

 <img src="../../docs/vpx_autoscale.png" width="720"/>